Data Controller's contact details:

 The ERO/RO will not transfer the personal data you have provided outside of the UK or EU unless this is permitted in accordance with the Data Protection Act 2018.

 How long will be personal data be kept for

 The ERO/RO are obliged to process your personal data in relation to preparing for and conducting elections.
-Your details will be kept and updated in accordance with our legal obligations and in line with MVDC's Data Retention and Disposal Schedule.
+Your details will be kept and updated in accordance with our legal obligations and in line with MVDC's Records Retention and Disposal Schedule.

 Statutory Obligation to provide the personal data